evanrolfe/test/README.md

 *  Session errors occuring in offline mode: change line num 33 in /fuel/app/config/session.php from ```'driver'			=> 'db',``` to ```'driver'			=> 'cookie',```

 *  Uploads not working due to PHP missing fileinfo extensions: add the following line to php.ini ```extension=fileinfo.so```

+*  If you get a permission denied error pertaining to the logs then a probable solution will be to set the permissions of /fuel/app/logs directory to writable by the web server's user account. i.e. in linux run command: ```chmod -R 777 fuel/app/logs/*```